-M1 Finance is also a legitimate robo-advisor with many security features in place to make sure clients’ data are safe.
-These security features start with 4096-bit, military-grade encryption and two-factor authorization.
-Clients are also protected through SIPC and FDIC, as well as FINRA oversight.
+M1 Finance is a legitimate robo-advisor and self-directed investing platform with many security features to ensure that clients’ data is safe.
+These security features include 4096-bit, military-grade encryption, and two-factor authorization.
+Clients are also protected through SIPC, FDIC, and FINRA oversight.

-All of these features together make it clear M1 Finance takes their security responsibilities seriously.
+All these features together make it clear M1 Finance takes their security responsibilities seriously.

 There are quite a few benefits to investing with M1 Finance.
-M1 Finance is a good option for beginning investors looking for a free, low-minimum robo-advisor.
+M1 Finance is a good option for beginning investors seeking a free, low-minimum robo-advisor.
 It also benefits clients who want pre-made portfolios or who value socially-responsible investments.

-They also offer a lot of value for a free robo-advisor, including myriad account types, portfolio rebalancing, and thousands of stocks and ETFs.
+Also, they offer a lot of value for a free robo-advisor, including diverse account types, portfolio rebalancing, and thousands of stocks and ETFs.

-If that isn’t enough to pique your interest, they also tend to offer promotions, like promo codes and special offers.
+If that isn’t enough to pique your interest, they also offer promotions, like promo codes and special offers.

 Overall, M1 Finance provides clients peace of mind with their account security, all while keeping investing affordable.
-For these reasons, and many more, M1 Finance is a strong contender on the robo-advisor market.
+M1 Finance is a strong contender in the robo-advisor market for these reasons and many more.

 - Robinhood vs Acorns vs M1 Finance

 - M1 Finance Roth IRA Review